lukasrump/crllm/README.md

 - **`template`**: Override the prompt template that is used (optional).

 ## ✨Usage
-DevReview CLI is designed to be easy to use right from your terminal.
+CRLLM is designed to be easy to use right from your terminal.
 Below are some examples of how you can leverage the tool.

 To perform a code review for a file or GIT repository run:
 ```sh